Zamiell/isaac-faq/item-starts.md

 - It is more dangerous to use than nearly all other items.
 It also kills bosses much slower than with other builds.
 However, it does have some powerful specific synergies, like Dr. Fetus.
 - Much like Mom's Knife, it requires a bunch of dedicated practice to utilize most effectively.

+#### Sacred Heart

+- Much better than it was in Afterbirth+ due to the new homing mechanic and removal of homing bombs.

 <br>

 ### A Class